-- 1) Attends weekly IVTU Committee meetings. - 2) Attends at least two (2) IVTU events. - 3) Spends a minimum of two (2) regularly scheduled hour per week at the IVTU office working on IVTU-related business. - 4) Coordinates at least one (1) event per quarter. - 5) Works with IVTU professional and student staff to coordinate Homegrown Revolution. - 6) Updates A.S. and IVTU website with current information on IVTU events. - 8) Collaborates with other UCSB student groups on events that are relevant to the IVTU mission statement. - 9) Heads Special Projects and delegate responsibilities amongst the Committee as necessary . - 10) Tables at least one (1) hour per quarter. - K) Duties of the Recruitment Coordinator: - 1) Attends weekly IVTU Committee meetings. - 2) Attends at least two (2) IVTU events. - 3) Spends a minimum of two (2) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 4) Submits a minimum of one (1) article regarding recruitment to the IVTU website. - 5) Coordinates a minimum of one (1) recruitment or membership appreciation event per quarter. - 6) Coordinates recruitment for IVTU at campus activities fairs and town hall meetings. - 7) Maintains the IVTU-List@as.ucsb.edu list serve, and any other list serves as deemed appropriate. - 8) Maintains a database of members to also include a record of each member's attendance at IVTU meetings and events. - 9) Table at least four (4) hours per quarter. - L) Duties of the A.S.
-Senate Off-Campus Representative: - 1) Attends weekly IVTU Committee meetings. - 2) Attends IVTU events to the best of their ability. - 3) Serves as a liaison between the A.S.
-Senate and IVTU. - 4) Informs IVTU on relevant issues being presented in the Senate.
+- 1) Records and distributes the minutes for weekly IVTU Committee meetings. - 2) Attends at least two (2) IVTU sponsored events. - 3) Spends a minimum of two (2) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 4) Assists with the Committee's special projects, including, but not limited to, Rental Housing Roundtable. - 5) Assists the IVTU Chairperson in ensuring that IVTU Committee projects progress efficiently and successfully. - 6) Resumes the Chairperson's responsibilities in leading meetings and all other important IVTU business affairs due to Chairperson's absence. - 7) Assists in the completion of the budget packet for the following year. - 8) Assists the IVTU Chairperson as directed. - 9) Serve as a liaison between IVTU and other student organizations. - 10) Table at least one (1) hour per quarter. - I) Duties of the Outreach Coordinator: - 1) Attends weekly IVTU Committee meetings. - 2) Attends at least two (2) IVTU-sponsored events to the best of their ability. - 3) Spends a minimum of two (2) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 4) Coordinates a minimum of two (2) outreach presentations to promote IVTU within the University and local community. - 5) Maintains contacts with student and non-student community, including the Spanish- speaking community, and act as an information source for IVTU's activities. - 6) Coordinates local outreach efforts of the IVTU. - 7) Represents IVTU at community meetings. - 9) Attend at least three (3) community meetings such as IV Community Network, IVPAC, Isla Vista elementary school PTA meetings, per quarter to represent IVTU. - 10) Table at least one (1) hour per week. - J) Duties of the IVTU Legal Director: - 1) Develop and manage a highly productive relationship with A.S.
+Legal Resource Center.